Summer Lawn Care Tips

 - Maintain sharp mower blades to avoid shredding your grass instead of cutting it.
 We recommend sharpening your blades every 3 to 6 mowings.

 - Don’t let grass clippings go to waste.
 Leave the clippings on the lawn to provide extra moisture and shade.
-Just do not allow them to bunch together as it can suffocate the grass underneath.
+Do not allow them to bunch together as it can suffocate the grass underneath.

 Controlling weeds is an important aspect of effective lawn care in Maryland.
 Weeds are a nuisance, and you have to put forth a conscious effort to monitor your lawn for these problem plants.
 Weeds should be removed as quickly as possible before they get the chance to really take root.
 Learn about common weeds in Maryland and how to get rid of them.